 Finally and foremost, Penny Brohn UK’s Approach allows me to have control over my life, invigorates my determination to beat the odds and live and enjoy life with cancer, or, perhaps even live cancer-free some day.

 I started chemo as biological treatment started to become ineffective.
 I was on one of the hardest chemo treatments – not even my doctor thought I’d finish the four cycles.
 I’d few side effects and did remarkably well.
 Subsequently, I’ve been on chemo maintenance treatment for a year and continue to do well.

-I’m convinced my positive attitude, family and friends’ support, and all I’ve learnt at Penny Brohn has allowed me to beat the odds, stay focused and help my body and mind.
+I’m convinced my positive attitude, family and friends’ support, and all I’ve learnt at Penny Brohn UK has allowed me to beat the odds, stay focused and help my body and mind.

 I feel good and strong enough to give back and hopefully help as many people living with cancer as possible.

 I donate to, give my time and experience to Penny Brohn UK, a charity I believe so passionately about, as well as supporting other national cancer charities.

 Whenever possible, I talk to nurses, other cancer patients and medic friends about Penny Brohn UK’s benefits and approach.
 Hopefully, this will start a ripple effect and many more will use their free services.